emi420/hmap/README.md

 # Humanitarian Map

 Easy-to-use humanitarian map for work before, during and after events.

 ### Backend

-to start with the backend configuration, see: [Readme backend](hmap_backend/README.md) Below are the instructions to run, build and deploy the front-end web-app.
+To start with the backend configuration, see: [Readme backend](hmap_backend/README.md) Below are the instructions to run, build and deploy the front-end web-app.

 ### Install